konrad-jamrozik/droidmate/README.md

   - configure the emulator.
 - `repo/DEVELOPING.md` explains how to:
   - setup an IDE for DroidMate development;
-  - navigate DroidMate sources and technical documentation.
+  - navigate DroidMate sources and technical documentation;
+  - edit the list of monitored APIs.
 - `repo/TROUBLESHOOTING.md` explains how to work around known bugs & problems.

 # How DroidMate works #